-Domain of Adaptive and Innovative Techniques focuses on development of methods and technologies for intensive cultivation and research of photosynthetic microorganisms.
-We pursue detailed characterization of investigated biological systems under wide range of culturing conditions, including natural conditions, predictive scenarios and conditions simulating harsh environments of industrial processes.
-Within activities of this Domain we aim at both basic and applied research with tight connection to industrial partners via practical applicability of achieved results.
+Domain of Adaptive and Innovative Techniques focuses on developing methods and technologies for cultivating and researching photosynthetic microorganisms.
+As part of our research in this section, we are engaged in a detailed characterization of the investigated biological systems under a wide range of conditions—including natural conditions, predictive scenarios and conditions simulating industrial environments.
+The domain’s activities are focused partly on acquiring deeper scientific understanding and partly on transforming basic research findings into practical applications.

-During past years the main objective was to create an infrastructure that would support the utilization of photosynthetic microorganisms’ (i.e. algae and cyanobacteria) in real biotechnological applications.
-Such infrastructure provides an excellent tool for advanced investigation of photosynthetic microorganisms' capacity to capture atmospheric carbon dioxide or carbon dioxide emitted in industrial processes, as well as for investigation of their capacity to produce next-generation biofuels and valuable biological substances, such as carotenoids, unsaturated fatty acids or various proteins.
+During recent years, one aspect of the domain’s work has been to create infrastructure that would support research into and utilize the potential of photosynthetic microorganisms (especially algae and cyanobacteria) in biotechnological applications.
+Besides the abilities of these microorganisms to capture carbon dioxide from the atmosphere and industrial emissions, their biological activity may offer the basis for the production of next-generation biofuels and valuable biological substances such as carotenoids, unsaturated fatty acids and various proteins.

 Drásov 470, 66424 Drásov

 Ph.D. students :

 Literáková Petra, Mgr.

 Segečová Anna, Mgr.

 Zlámal Tomáš, Mgr.